Enkrypton/jekyll-main-site/_guides/uwu_samurai.md

 *  You can hit a Feint around here to help out Tanks/Healers
 *  You can consistently Third Eye the Flaming Crush 2 GCDs after seeing the marker appear
 *  During Ifrit dash phase, you can Meditate for 10-30 Kenki depending on shifting over one spot or not, make sure to Sprint out of Meditate if it is a two spot movement
 *  Keep hitting Ifrit for extra resources until it dies, do not spend Kenki unless overcapping.
-You also want to prioritize refreshing buffs (Jinpu > Shifu) (it should be almost dead before the dashes)
+You also want to prioritize refreshing buffs (Jinpu > Shifu)
 *  Third eye 2-3 seconds after Ifrit dies to proc your Seigan from Titan's Geocrush, make sure you are at the wall

 <h3> Titan </h3>